 Oil to deep fry: You can use any vegetable oil.
 I prefer to use Olive oil.

 But as with other dishes, many variations can be added to this kai jiew as well.
 Usually, Thai omelette is served over jasmine rice and topped with hot sauce/sriracha sauce for the spicy kick.

-If you like higher spice level, you can add some chilli sauce or hot sauce in the batter as well.
-In my Spanish omelette video recipe, almost thousand people asked to add some sort of heat so in this recipe I added some hot sauce while making the batter.
+If you like a higher spice level, you can add some chilli sauce or hot sauce to the batter as well.
+In my Spanish omelette video recipe, almost a thousand people asked to add some sort of heat so in this recipe I added some hot sauce while making the batter.

 Tips for Making good Thai Omelette

 - I add little corn flour while making the omelette to make it crispier.

 - Main thing while making this deep-fried omelette is you need either a wok or kadhai.
 The reason being, we need lesser surface area for the batter to remain concentrated.
 Otherwise, it may fall flat while cooking and may not turn out crispy as it should be.

 - While pouring batter into the wok, make sure to pour it from the height as it helps in forming crispy edges of the omelet.

 - Oil should be smoking hot before you pour the omelet batter into the wok.